 Anytime a game can combine gamplay and story effectively, I have to applaud.
 It’s so difficult to do.
 The Portal games did it.
 Brothers: A Tale of Two Sons did it masterfully.
 The Last of Us is right up there, and now I must include Pyre.
 I couldn’t bear the thought of losing my little bird bro Ti’zo, or the imposing Jodariel, or the hilariously eager Sir Gilman, or Rukey and his dashing doggy mustache.
 Yet somebody must go, and don’t you want to see them happy?

 Oralech is one rightfully pissed off villain.
 His backstory is wonderfully told, and his theme is one of my favorites of the year.
 Doesn’t it sound like a massive dude with horns just showed up, unannounced and uninvited, into your cabin?

 Outstanding.
 Absolutely outstanding.
 I cannot recommend this game enough.
 It’s cheap, it’s short, it’s original and it’s fun.
 When the big moments hit, they REALLY hit.
 There’s a particular audio instance involving Sandalwood that made me jump out of my chair.
 The ending had me staring at the end screen in awe.
 It’s not for everybody; there’s a LOT of just reading dialogue and going through menus, and some may not appreciate the gibberishy voice acting.
 For myself, on the other hand, I couldn’t have asked for a better surprise.

 2) Persona 5

 Persona 5 was my very first Persona, and what a way to start a franchise.
-This completely exceeded every expectations I had.
+This completely exceeded every expectation I had.